 Our testers at TechGearLab have been reviewing Bluetooth-connected devices for years.
 We know that wireless technology makes our lives easier, and therefore bring you honest reviews based on extensive side-by-side testing of the latest models in Bluetooth technology.
 Miya Tsudome, the primary tester for this project, has been using Bluetooth enabled devices to streamline her desk space for over five years, always looking forward to reducing clutter and creating a more efficient work environment.
 Through our comprehensive research methods, we aim to bring you the most helpful and trustworthy reviews to help you find the right product to fit your needs.

-Extensive measures were taken to put these to the task, from many hours of continuous use to examining everything from their methods of connectivity down to the subtle ergonomics of their height, angle, and curvature of their keys.
+Extensive measures were taken to put these to the task, from many hours of continuous use examining everything from their connectivity methods down to the subtle ergonomics of their height, angle, and curvature of their keys.
 We are confident that you'll find a keyboard you're looking for in these 2020 models.

 Analysis and Test Results

-We connected each of the nine keyboards to three different devices: a laptop, a tablet, and a smartphone if applicable.
-We measured the distances the keyboards could work from to see how strong their Bluetooth connectivity was, left them on for days in a row to see how much of their battery depleted, tested to see if there was any lag time in typing, how comfortable they were to type on, and even typed out each review using the specific keyboard mentioned.
+We connected each of the nine keyboards to three different devices: a laptop, a tablet, and a smartphone (if applicable).
+We measured the distances the keyboards could work from to see how strong their Bluetooth connectivity was.
+We left them on for days in a row to see how much of their battery depleted, tested to see if there was any lag time in typing, assessed how comfortable they were to type on and even typed out each review using the specific keyboard mentioned.

 To test connectivity, we first wanted to assess how easily each keyboard connected to our devices.
 Then we examined if there was any lag time in typing, if they went into sleep mode, how quickly they woke up, and from how far away they could be used.

-The Klim and the Arteck 2.4G connected wirelessly through a nano USB plug-in, which proved to be the quickest way to start typing immediately.
-No Bluetooth pairing necessary.
-But these also took up space in our ports, and for the newer models of MacBook Pro's without USB ports, required an additional converter to use.
+The Arteck 2.4G and the Klim connected wirelessly through a nano USB plug-in, which proved to be the quickest way to start typing immediately since no Bluetooth pairing was necessary.
+But these also took up space in our ports, and for newer computers without USB ports (like the latest models of MacBook Pros), an additional converter was required for use.

-The Apple Magic keyboard was the only one in our fleet that connected via Bluetooth automatically, but is only compatible with MacOS computers.
-The Logitech keyboards had the simplest Bluetooth pairings, and can quickly switch between connected devices with barely any lag time.
-All of the keyboards tested woke up fairly quickly with a sleeping computer, would connect automatically every time after the initial pairing, and we did not notice any significant lag time more than a second or two that would be considered inconvenient.
+The Apple Magic keyboard was the only one in our fleet that connected via Bluetooth automatically but is only compatible with MacOS computers.
+The simplest Bluetooth pairings were found on the Logitech keyboards, which can quickly switch between connected devices with barely any lag time.
+All of the keyboards tested woke up fairly quickly with a sleeping computer.
+They would connect automatically every time after the initial pairing, and we did not notice any significant lag time more than a second or two that would be considered inconvenient.

 Our most interesting connectivity test was measuring the Bluetooth range of each keyboard.
-This was done indoors and while Bluetooth devices typically have more range in open air, we figured most people would be using their keyboards inside.
-The Apple Magic, Logitech K380, and K480 displayed incredible range.
+This was done indoors, and while Bluetooth devices typically have more range in the open air, we figured most people would be using their keyboards inside.
+The Apple Magic, K480, and Logitech K380 displayed incredible range.
 We were only able to measure up to 30 feet, but they were all typing easily from that distance away between walls.
-The OMOTON keyboard was also a surprising front runner, outperforming more expensive models easily with a distance of approximately 20 feet.
+The OMOTON keyboard was also a surprising front runner, easily outperforming more expensive models at a distance of approximately 20 feet.

 All of our other models were seriously lackluster in this category, averaging 6-15 ft, with the worst connectivity coming from the nano USB-connected keyboards.
-Although most people won't ever find a need to use their keyboards from very far away, this connectivity test gives evidence of the true strength of each keyboard's connectivity.
+We realize that most people won't ever find a need to use their keyboards from very far away, but this connectivity test gives evidence of the true strength of each keyboard's connectivity.

-For some wireless keyboard uses, portability is a valuable asset.
-Whether you would like to transport your keyboard from home to office or use it with your phone or tablet on the go, we examined each keyboard to see how easily they could be moved from place to place.
+For some wireless keyboard users, portability is a valuable asset.
+If you're interested in transporting your keyboard, whether from home to office or just to use it with your tablet or phone on the go, we've done the leg work of examining each keyboard to see how easily they could be moved from place to place.
 The most portable keyboards we tested were the foldable models.
-All keyboards varied in their weight and size, with some of the slim and lightweight boards being reasonable to carry in a bag along with a laptop, and others better suited to be a mainstay on a desk.
+All keyboards varied in their size and weight, with some of the slim and lightweight boards being reasonable to carry in a bag along with a laptop and others better suited to be a mainstay on a desk.

-The Jelly Comb Foldable Bluetooth was the smallest, foldable keyboard we tested.
+The Jelly Comb Foldable Bluetooth was the smallest foldable keyboard we tested.
 With a rechargeable battery and the additional touchpad feature, it is the most portable and convenient keyboard on the market.
-The iClever BK05 Bluetooth is of a similar, tri-fold design, although it is slightly larger than the Jelly Comb and does not have a touchpad.
-But it comes with a carrying case and a phone/tablet stand making it a great choice for those who will be using their keyboards for those devices.
+The iClever BK05 Bluetooth is of a similar, tri-fold design, but it is slightly larger than the Jelly Comb and lacks a touchpad.
+However, it does come with a carrying case and a phone/tablet stand, making it an excellent choice for those who will be using their keyboards for those types of devices.

-The Klim Chroma and Logitech K480 were the heaviest models we tested, making them not the most suitable for transport.
-While the Arteck 2.4G is slim and light, it is a full-size keyboard that hinders its portability.
+The Logitech K480 and Klim Chroma were the heaviest models in our lineup, making them less suitable for transport.
+While the Arteck 2.4G is slim and lightweight, it is a full-size keyboard, which hinders its portability.

-The battery life of any wireless electronic device is an important metric to take into consideration.
-Some of our models were rechargeable, and others required alkaline batteries.
-Others had light settings that affected battery life.All of the models that are rechargeable via USB cables can be connected to a computer to charge and be used at the same time.
-For these models, which include all but both Logitech's and the OMOTON, battery life is not an enormous factor assuming you are always near your computer while using your keyboard.
-The Arteck Universal Slim Portable, Arteck 2.4G, OMOTON, Klim Chroma, and Jelly Comb all have automatic sleep modes after a certain amount of idle time.
-This helps to extend battery life
+Obviously, the battery life of any wireless electronic device is important to take into consideration.
+Some of the models we tested were rechargeable, and others required alkaline batteries.
+Others had light settings that affected battery life.All of the models that recharge via USB cables can be connected to a computer so they can be charged and used simultaneously.
+For these models, which include all but the OMOTON and both Logitech's, battery life is not an enormous factor — assuming you are always near your computer while using your keyboard.
+The OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, Jelly Comb, and Klim Chroma all have automatic sleep modes that kick in after a certain amount of idle time, helping to extend battery life

-The backlit keyboard models, including the Klim Chroma, Arteck Universal Slim Portable, and iClever will all have significantly shorter battery capacities if their backlights are left on.
-The Klim will automatically turn off its backlights after 60 seconds of idle time to conserve battery, as well as the Arteck which will turn off its backlight after 10-15 seconds, not in use.
-The iClever will not turn off its backlight automatically, but it can be turned off voluntarily extending its battery life from an advertised 5 to 30 hours.
+The backlit keyboard models, including the Arteck Universal Slim Portable, Klim Chroma, and iClever, will all have significantly shorter battery capacities if their backlights are left on.
+To conserve battery, the Klim will automatically turn off its backlights after 60 seconds of idle time.
+The Arteck will turn off its backlight after 10-15 seconds of idle time.
+The iClever will not automatically turn off its backlight, but it can be turned off manually, extending its battery life from an advertised 5 to 30 hours.

-The only models with battery life indicators are the Arteck Universal Slim Portable and the Logitech K480.
-They are not perfect, however, as the Arteck's will only blink if the battery is low, and the Logitech's low battery indicator is located on the bottom of the device, which is inconvenient.
+The Arteck Universal Slim Portable and the Logitech K480 are the only models with battery life indicators.
+However, they are not perfect, as the Arteck's will only blink if the battery is low, and the Logitech's low battery indicator is inconveniently located on the underside of the device.
 The Apple Magic keyboard will tell you exactly how much battery is left in the device with a handy icon display on the computer itself.

-Many of the Bluetooth keyboards we researched have the ability to be connected to multiple devices or easily work with different operating systems.
-In the nine that we tested, a few stood out as the top of the class for having these versatile features.
+Many of the Bluetooth keyboards we researched can be connected to multiple devices or easily work with different operating systems.
+Of the nine that we tested, a few stood out as the top of the class for having these versatile features.

-The Logitech K480 has two unique features that make it our pick for the most versatile wireless keyboard.
-With a cradle built into the keyboard for a phone or tablet, you can type away on either of these screens at a comfortable and convenient viewing angle.
+The Logitech K480 has two unique features that make it our choice for the most versatile wireless keyboard.
+With a cradle built into the keyboard for a tablet or phone, you can type away on either of these screens at a convenient and comfortable viewing angle.

-The keyboard also features a dial to switch between three connected Bluetooth devices, making multi-tasking efforts a breeze.
-Many of the keyboards we tested were MacOS or Windows systems-specific, but Logitech thought of it all and included options for each of these operating systems in addition to Android.
-The Logitech K380 and the Jelly Comb were two other models that shared this convenient feature.
+The keyboard also features a dial to toggle between three connected Bluetooth devices, making multi-tasking efforts a breeze.
+Many of the keyboards we tested were Windows or MacOS systems-specific, but Logitech thought of it all and included options for each of these operating systems, as well as Android.
+The Jelly Comb and the Logitech K380 were two other models that shared this convenient feature.

-Many models such as the Apple Magic, OMOTON, Arteck Universal Slim Portable, Arteck 2.4G, and Klim keyboards were not able to connect to multiple devices, making them less desirable for those who favor versatility and multi-tasking.
+Many models such as the Apple Magic, OMOTON, Arteck 2.4G, Arteck Universal Slim Portable, and Klim keyboards were not able to connect to multiple devices, making them less desirable for those who favor multi-tasking and versatility.

 For those who spend long days typing, the ergonomics of a keyboard can be important.
-The size of the keyboard, its angle, the shape of the keys and their noise-level and travel distance all contribute to how comfortable a keyboard is to type on for long periods.
-Most of the models we tested were a similar size to a laptop keyboard and tended to lay flat, which puts the wrists in a neutral position and lessens joint strain.
-All of the tested keyboards had square keys which are the standard, with the notable exception of the Logitech brand's round keys.
+The size of the keyboard, its angle, the shape of the keys and their noise-level and travel distance are all contributing factors in how comfortable a keyboard is to type on for long periods.
+Most of the models we tested were a similar size to a laptop keyboard and tended to lay flat, which puts the wrists in a neutral position, lessening joint strain.
+All of the tested keyboards had standard square keys, with the notable exception of the Logitech brand's round keys.

-While the Logitech K380 and K480 models have unique, rounded keys reminiscent of the typewriters of old, our testers found that their slightly curved shape created a noticeably pleasant typing experience.
-The K380 had the quietest keys out of all the boards we tested, while on the other hand, its sister model the K480 had keys that were noticeably loud.
-The Jelly Comb provided the best typing experience out of our portable models, with quiet, full-sized keys, while we struggled to adjust to the Arteck Universal Slim Portable and iClever keyboards' smaller keys.
+While the Logitech K380 and K480 models have unique, rounded keys reminiscent of old typewriters, our testers found that their slightly curved shape created a noticeably pleasant typing experience.
+The K380 had the quietest keys out of all the boards we tested, while on the other hand, its sister model, the K480 had noticeably loud keys.
+The Jelly Comb provided the best typing experience out of our portable models, with quiet, full-sized keys.
+We struggled to adjust to the iClever and Arteck Universal Slim Portable keyboards' smaller keys.

 — Miya Tsudome